 Are you tired of living paycheck to paycheck?
 Wondering if you’ll be able to pay your bills on time, and whether you’ll ever be able to save?

-“It’s not just a tool,” said Lindsey Burgess, YNAB’s chief marketing officer.
+“It’s not just a tool,” says Lindsey Burgess, YNAB’s chief marketing officer.
 “We have a philosophy and a method that’s proven.
 We’ll teach you to do it.”

 Gain control of your money

 YNAB has developed guidelines for gaining control over your finances.
-The four rules of YNAB are:
+Its four rules for a successful budget are:

-- Roll with the punches.
-Adjust your budget as necessary.
+- Roll with the punches: Adjust your budget as necessary.
 Things don’t always work out as planned.
-When you need to make a change, go ahead and make it.

-- Age your money.
-Work toward spending the money you earned at least a month ago, to avoid living on the financial edge.
+- Age your money: This means working toward spending the money you earned at least a month ago, to avoid living paycheck to paycheck.

 You likely will make some mistakes as you learn to be an effective budgeter.

-“You have to learn,” YNAB’s Burgess said.
+“You have to learn,” YNAB’s Burgess says.
 “There’s no shame in that.”

 Available for both desktop use and mobile devices, the YNAB app comes with tutorials and access to a customer support team.
-There’s also an online community forum and a weekly newsletter.
-Hundreds of archived podcasts allow you to learn about budgeting at your own speed, in three- to five-minute segments.
+There’s also an online community forum, a weekly newsletter and a weekly podcast.

 How do you manage your month-to-month expenses?
 Do you use YNAB or another budget tracker?
 Share with us in comments below or on our Facebook page.